Locations:

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Clinical presentation of oropharynx cancer is incredibly diverse, and treatment planning should develop accordingly,” says Shlomo Koyfman, MD, the study’s senior author and a radiation oncologist at Cleveland Clinic.
+“Clinical presentation of oropharynx cancer is incredibly varied, and treatment planning should develop accordingly,” says Shlomo Koyfman, MD, the study’s senior author and a radiation oncologist at Cleveland Clinic.
 “We found significant departure from published guidelines when we looked at what the textbooks tell us we can achieve versus what is realistic in delivering curative doses around organs at risk.”

 The study, “One-size does not fit all: Planning objectives with IG-VMAT for oropharynx cancer and guidelines by clinical context,” is being presented this week at the ASTRO conference in San Diego.